-In addition to the Investment Adviser's process for selecting and measuring the Carbon Intensity, the Investment Adviser will not select companies where it considers that there are negative aspects of the company that outweigh the positive elements of the company's carbon intensity trajectory.
-As such, in determining the investment universe, and before application of the carbon intensity tests, the Investment Adviser will consider whether companies follow good governance practices (e.g. with respect to sound management and company board, corporate culture, capital allocation and remuneration policies) and adhere to the environment and social thresholds set out below.
+In addition, the Investment Adviser will consider whether companies follow good governance practices (e.g. with respect to sound management and company board, corporate culture, capital allocation and remuneration policies) and adhere to the environment and social thresholds set out below.
+The Investment Adviser will not invest in companies that do not, in its opinion, satisfy this assessment.

 Investment opportunities are identified using in-depth fundamental analysis to determine the wider sustainability (both financial and non-financial) of holdings.
 The Investment Adviser's fundamental analysis is supported by a variety of qualitative information and available data including publicly available sources, third-party data, and proprietary models.
 When making an investment decision, the Investment Adviser considers a broad range of environmental and social characteristics, such as carbon emissions goals, supply chain management practices, and/or the effect that products and services have on addressing environmental and social challenges such as climate change, education and healthcare.
-Rather than focussing on a specific sustainability theme across every investment, we focus on what we assess to be most material to the company and its broader stakeholders.
+Rather than focussing on a specific sustainability theme across every investment, the Investment Adviser focusses on what it assesses to be most material to the company and its broader stakeholders.